 Historically speaking, the town of Pinjore has been named after the Pandava brothers from the Hindu epic Mahabharata.

 Initially, this town was known as Panchpura which was later changed to Pinjore.
-It was during an excavation of a baoli (stepwell) when the original name was found out as, on this stepwell, there was an inscription which translated into the words Panchpura Baoli.
+It was during an excavation of a Baoli (stepwell) when the original name was found out as, on this stepwell, there was an inscription which translated into the words Panchpura Baoli.
 The experts then came to the conclusion that in earlier times, the city must be known by the name of Panchpura.

 By 1254 CE, the Then-Sultan, Nasiruddin Mahmud, who was the grandson of Iltutmish had captured and destroyed the regions around Pinjore.
-All of this has been recorded in Tabaqat-i-Nasiri (a sacred book in which detailed accounts of the Islamic History is written in Persian), which has been written by Minhaj-ud-Din bin Siraj-ud-din.
+All of this has been recorded in Tabaqat-i-Nasiri (a sacred book in which detailed accounts of Islamic History are written in Persian), which has been written by Minhaj-ud-Din bin Siraj-ud-din.
 After this, again in 1399 CE, this town was ransacked by King Timur while he was coming to loot the city of Delhi.

 Many legends have also been associated with these gardens.
 One such legend states that once, the Pandava brothers rested here at this place when they were in exile.

-The entry fee to Pinjore Gardens is INR 20 and for the children below 3 years of age, it is free.
+The entry fee to Pinjore Gardens is INR 20 and for children below 3 years of age, it is free.

-Kaushalya Dam.
 This is mainly an earth-filled embankment dam sited on the Kausalya River.
 Constructed between 2008 and 2012, one can give this dam a casual visit while on their trip to Pinjore.
 This dam was built by the Government of Haryana at a whopping cost of INR 217 crore.
 It is 700 m in length and 34 m in height.

 Pinjore is a classic place for casual travel.
 It is located at an approximate distance of 253, 1,665, 2,429, 1,776 km from Delhi, Mumbai, Bengaluru, and Kolkata respectively.
 Here is how you can travel to Pinjore by the following means of public transport.

-By Train.
 Taksal Railway Station and Chandigarh Railway Stations are situated at a distance of 8 and 17 km respectively.
 Depending upon your convenience, you can consider deboarding at either of the stations.
 However, Chandigarh Railway Station has good overall connectivity with other Indian cities.
 After deboarding your train, take a cab or some other means of transportation to reach Pinjore.